-However, for a game that’s been primarily focused on individual play styles, rather than co-op, the new multiplayer mode could be heading towards a shaky, uncertain future.
+However, for a game that’s been primarily focused on individual playstyles, rather than co-op, the new multiplayer mode could be heading towards a shaky, uncertain future.

 Some of the spoilers for The Sims 5

-A significant majority of the many theories running wild on the internet surround functions that fans hope will be integrated in the upcoming Sims game, rather than concrete, evidence-based claims.
+A significant majority of the many theories running wild on the internet surround functions that fans hope will be integrated into the upcoming Sims game, rather than concrete, evidence-based claims.
 That’s why, although it may be tempting to jump on board and believe the various spoilers, we’d advise you to take in the information with a grain of salt.

-To start, Miele also hinted in her interview that there might be a creator marketplace, which will most likely implemented to capitalise on the new (potentially online) multiplayer mode.
+To start, Miele also hinted in her interview that there might be a creator marketplace, which will most likely be implemented to capitalise on the new (potentially online) multiplayer mode.

 This feature would allow those with a passion for design to create their own cosmetic items for The Sims 5 and then sell them to earn some good ol’ cash.
-Like we mentioned though, this is just another theory, but if it did happen, any revenue earned would most likely be split between the creator and EA.
+As we mentioned though, this is just another theory, but if it did happen, any revenue earned would most likely be split between the creator and EA.

 4Chan also remains a popular destination for uncovering leaks on the game.
 One particular rumour on the website fanned the flames of the game being showcased in the upcoming 2021 EA Play, which will be held on June 14th.

 What’s more, 4Chan also theorised that The Sims 5 would come out in the Australian autumn of 2022.

 I really want to see the sims 5 embrace different cultures in the base game!
 Even different sim languages would be amazing.